 Recent Publications (For detailed publication list: Click Here)

 Subinhibitory antibiotic concentrations alter nutrient utilization and niche overlap among Streptomyces spp.
 Vaz P, Bakker M, Salomon CE, Kinkel LL.
-Plos One 2013, in press.
+Plos One 2013, 8 (12): e81064.
+(Abstract)

 Solphenazines A-F: Glycosylated phenazines from Streptomyces sp. strain DL-93.
 Rusman Y, Oppegard LM, Hiasa H, Gelbmann C, Salomon CE.
 Journal of Natural Products 2013, 76, 91-96.
 (Abstract)

 Pathogen variation and urea influence selection and success of Streptomyces mixtures in biocontrol.
 Otto-Hanson LK, Grabau Z, Rosen C, Salomon CE, Kinkel LL.
 Phytopathology 2013, 103, 34-42.
 (Abstract)